You know what they say- there's strength in numbers!

-- Clean and tidy your home before surgery - change beds and prep your recovery rooms (set up your pillow fort on the bed/sofa as you won't want to be doing this when you come home from breast surgery).
+Clean and tidy your home before your breast augmentation - change beds and prep your recovery rooms (set up your pillow fort on the bed/sofa as you won't want to be doing this when you come home).

-- Remove prescription bottle lids and have bendy straws for drinks - your chest muscles are tight and sore after breast surgery, just trust me on this one.
+Remove prescription bottle lids and have bendy straws for drinks - your chest muscles are tight and sore after a breast augmentation, just trust me on this one.
 (Of course rethink leaving the lids off if there are little ones in your home!)